-The central information and ticket sales point for GVB Amsterdam, the city’s public transportation company, is GVB Tickets & Info, Stationsplein (tel 0900/8011 for timetable and fare information and other customer services; www.gvb.nl), in front of Centraal Station, open Monday to Friday from 7am to 6pm, Saturday and Sunday from 10am to 6pm.
-In addition, cards are available from GVB and Netherlands Railways ticket booths in Metro and train stations, ticket machines (automats) at Metro and train stations, and ticket machines onboard some trams.
+The central information and ticket sales point for GVB Amsterdam is GVB Tickets & Info, Stationsplein (www.gvb.nl; tel.
+0900/8011 for timetable and fare information and other customer services), in front of Centraal Station and next to the Amsterdam Tourist Information Office.
+It’s open Monday to Friday from 7am to 9pm, Saturday from 8am to 9pm, and Sunday from 9am to 9pm.
+In addition, tickets are available from GVB and Netherlands Railways ticket booths in Metro and train stations and from ticket vending machines at Metro and train stations and at certain stops along the Tram 2 line.

 Bag a Bike Taxi

 If you’re keen on your green credentials, use a bike taxi or rickshaw to get around the city.
 They’re clean, relatively comfortable, and can zip along the cobbled streets giving Amsterdam’s cyclists a run for their money.
 The rickshaws are easy to spot all over the city, but especially around Centraal Station, Leidseplein, Museumplein, and Waterlooplein, or you can order your eco-taxi in advance.
 Contact Amsterdam Fietstaxi (www.amsterdam-fietstaxi.nl; tel.
 065/348-1860).
 Charges start at 10€ for rides in the city center; half-hour tours are 25€.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.